hivesolutions/scudum/README.md

     GCC_BUILD_ARCH=armv7-a GCC_BUILD_TUNE=cortex-a7 GCC_BUILD_FPU=neon-vfpv4 \
     GCC_BUILD_FLOAT=hard scudum root

-To be able to run only the system building (without repeating the cross toolchain and the base toochain process) you can use the following command:
+To be able to run only the system building (without repeating the cross toolchain and the base toolchain process) you can use the following command:

     SCUDUM_ARCH=arm7 SCUDUM_VENDOR=rasp SCUDUM_SYSTEM=linux-gnueabihf \